-If you have advanced (or metastatic) prostate cancer, you might have chemo as your first phase of treatment.
+If you have, you might have chemo as your first phase of treatment.
 It can also be given at the same time as hormone therapy or after your hormone therapy stops working (for castration-resistant prostate cancer).

 If you move forward with having chemo, you will often be referred to a medical oncologist (although you may already have one).
 Sometimes your urologist who specialized in prostate cancer can also supervise your chemotherapy.